 As of December 31, 2014, the Investment Partnership's economic ownership in Athene was 47.7% (calculated as if the commitments on the Athene Private Placement closed through December 31, 2014 were fully drawn down but without giving effect to (i) restricted common shares issued under Athene's management equity plan, or (ii) common shares to be issued after December 31, 2014 under the Services Agreement, as amended, or the Amended Athene Services Agreement, as described in note 5 to the financial statements of AAA Investments, L.P.), and effectively 45% of the voting power.
-For the period December 31, 2014 through March 31, 2015, the Investment Partnership's ownership stake in Athene was reduced primarily as a result of the final closing of the Athene Private Placement, resulting in an approximate 47.0% economic ownership as of March 31, 2015 (calculated as if the commitments on the Athene Private Placement closed through March 31, 2015, were fully drawn down but without giving effect to (i) restricted common shares issued under Athene's management equity plan, or (ii) common shares to be issued after March 31, 2015 under the Amended Athene Services Agreement, as described in note 5 to the financial statements of AAA Investments, L.P.), and effectively 45% of the voting power.
+For the period December 31, 2014 through June 30, 2015, the Investment Partnership's ownership stake in Athene was reduced primarily as a result of the final closing of the Athene Private Placement and issuance of common shares under the Amended Athene Services Agreement, as described in note 5 resulting in an approximate 46.4% economic ownership as of June 30, 2015 (calculated without giving effect to restricted common shares issued under Athene's management equity plan), and effectively 45% of the voting power.
 On March 12, 2015, Athene called the final payment amount of the total commitments of the Athene Private Placement, as already reflected in the economic ownership percentages above.